 What Is Withdrawal?

 Withdrawal is the term used to describe a collection of symptoms that occur when someone suddenly stops using drugs.
-Withdrawal symptoms generally only happen when someone is physically dependent on a drug, though sometimes people may experience solely psychological withdrawal.
+Symptoms of withdrawal generally only happen when someone is physically dependent on a drug, though sometimes people may experience solely psychological withdrawal symptoms.

-In the case of physical addiction, withdrawal occurs because the body has become accustomed to being fuelled with drugs.
+In the case of physical addiction, withdrawal occurs because the body has become accustomed to being fueled with drugs.
 It then stops producing its own hormones, neurotransmitters, and chemicals.
-When the addict stops using drugs, the body then falls into a deficit which leads to physical and mental turmoil.
+When the addict stops using drugs, the body then falls into a deficit which leads to physical and mental symptoms.
+Physical withdrawal symptoms can include nausea and vomiting, irritability, and even delirium tremens—a severe form of alcohol withdrawal.
+The type of drug involved also plays a significant role in the withdrawal process, influencing both the intensity and duration of the symptoms of withdrawal.

 Psychological Withdrawal Symptoms